 Most cataract patients with early cataracts are unaware that they have them; the common complaints are dullness of colors, glare, and problems with night driving.
 Cataracts will gradually limit a person’s ability to perform simple and basic tasks such as reading, driving, seeing road signs and even exercising.
 About 50% of people over the age of 60 and sometimes younger suffer from cataracts.
 In fact, cataracts are so common it is said that everyone will develop a cataract if they live long enough.

 In most cases, our doctors can perform no-stitch, no needle, no patch cataract surgery in about 10 minutes.
 This gentle, precise method, can lead to a faster recovery in the eye after surgery.

 Cataract Surgery Long Beach

-At our eye center in Long Beach, cataract removal is performed through a microsurgical procedure called phacoemulsification.
+At our eye center in Long Beach, traditional cataract removal is performed through a microsurgical procedure called phacoemulsification.
 This is the simplest, safest, and most successful cataract treatment available today.

 - Cataract Surgery Step 1 – The eye must be properly dilated and preparation of the surgical area is performed using Betadine and most commonly a topical anesthetic is then administered to the surface of the eye.